Posts Tagged ‘Alternate History’

 On screen characters also took issue with the teen’s behavior.
 An attractive teacher says, “No booze, no drugs, no kidding.”
 Then the trailer cut to the action.
 In the nature of trailers these days which gave away half the movie, the kids in the theater laughed and cheered as one by one the horny teens were dispatched by a mysterious shape.

-That familiar trailer voice returned saying “The face of evil, will meet the face of good.”
+That familiar trailer voice returned saying, “The face of evil, will meet the face of good.”
 Some in the audience laughed, and others groaned, as a familiar, but long forgotten face appeared on the cue of “the face of good.”
 Ronald smiled as he recognized the face of Sylvester Stallone, whose career had fallen far from the heights of the 1980s.
 Ronald remembered when a few years back the actor even tried a few comedies.
 Hopefully, Ronald thought, a horror movie would be Sly’s ticket back over to the top of the movie business.

 “This time,” the voice over said, while images of what looked to be a sea creature floated across the screen, “it’s going to be a fight to the finish.”

 It looked like the eighties all over again as Stallone faced the screen, his wet muscles bulging as his hands gripped a shotgun.
-In his trademark deep Italian voice, he said, “Hey yo,” then, pumping the shotgun, ‘this monster’s gotta go!”
+“Hey yo,” he said in his trademark deep Italian voice before pumping the shotgun, ‘this monster’s gotta go!”
 Like the action films of old, bullets were flying, and boats exploded on the water while Stallone spouted out lines like, “I shot it six times!” and “You don’t know what death is!”

 The trailer’s narrator concluded with, “At this beach, terror won’t be taking a vacation.”